RA-Salles/TDS_Imposto/README.md

 ## VII.
 Final considerations
 I WILL NOT explain the second introduction UNLESS provided with the FORMAL OR UNFORMAL PROMISE that the truth will stay with the PROMISER.
+Also, i already forgot what it was, so the censoring served its purpose better than expected.
+Nice :)

 I WILL delete the second introduction provided a request from DOCTOR E.V., but I WILL NOT renumber the other sections.